Concordium/concordium-rust-smart-contracts/CTS1.rst

 .. note::

   Be aware of the smart contract parameter size limit of 1024 bytes.
-  Since the byte size of a single transfer can vary in size, this will limit the number of transfers can be included in the same function call.
+  Since the byte size of a single transfer can vary in size, this will limit the number of transfers that can be included in the same function call.
-  Currently, with the smallest possible transfers, the parameter can contain 21 transfers and with the biggest possible transfer will take the whole parameter.
+  Currently, with the smallest possible transfers, the parameter can contain 21 transfers and with the biggest possible transfer, it will take the whole parameter.

 .. _CTS-functions-transfer-receive-hook-parameter: